-Use of Proceeds Unless otherwise specified in a prospectus supplement, we plan to invest the net proceeds from the sale of our securities pursuant to this prospectus and any accompanying prospectus supplement in portfolio companies in accordance with our investment objective and strategies described in this prospectus.
-We will also use a portion of any such net proceeds to pay operating expenses, and other expenses such as due diligence expenses relating to potential new investments.
-We anticipate that substantially all of the net proceeds of any such offering will be used for the above purposes within six to twelve months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions, except for such amounts as may be retained for purposes of funding our ongoing operations subsequent to the completion of such offering.
-Each supplement to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
-See "Use of Proceeds."
-Nasdaq Capital Market symbol Our common stock is listed on the Nasdaq Capital Market under the symbol "GSVC."
-Distributions The timing and amount of our dividends, if any, will be determined by our Board of Directors.
-Any dividends to our stockholders will be declared out of assets legally available for distribution.
-As we focus on making primarily capital gains-based investments in equity securities, we do not anticipate that we will pay dividends on a quarterly basis or become a predictable distributor of dividends, and we expect that our dividends, if any, will be less consistent than the dividends of other business development companies that primarily make debt investments.
-Taxation We have elected to be treated as a RIC under the Code and expect to continue to operate in a manner so as to qualify for the tax treatment applicable to RICs.
-See "Material U.S. Federal Income Tax Considerations."
-Investment Advisory Fees We pay GSV Asset Management a fee for its services under the Investment Advisory Agreement consisting of two components - a base management fee and an incentive fee.
+We pay GSV Asset Management a fee for its services under the Investment Advisory Agreement consisting of two components - a base management fee and an incentive fee.
 Under the terms of the Investment Advisory Agreement, the base management fee is calculated at an annual rate of 2.00% of our gross assets, which is our total assets as reflected on our balance sheet (with no deduction for liabilities).
-Effective January 1, 2017 through December 31, 2017, however, pursuant to a voluntary waiver by GSV Asset Management, we will pay GSV Asset Management a base management fee of 1.75%, a 0.25% reduction from the 2.0% base management fee payable under the Investment Advisory Agreement.
-The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-byinvestment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
-Our realized capital gains from each investment, expressed as a noncompounded annual rate of return on the cost of such investment since we initially acquired it, will be compared to a hurdle rate of 8.00% per year.
+Effective January 1, 2017 through January 31, 2018, however, pursuant to a voluntary waiver by GSV Asset Management, we paid GSV Asset Management a base management fee of 1.75%, a 0.25% reduction from the 2.00% base management fee payable under the Investment Advisory Agreement, Effective February 1, 2018, pursuant to the Waiver Agreement, the base management fee payable to GSV Asset Management is 1.75%, a 0.25% reduction from the 2.00% base management fee payable under the Investment Advisory Agreement.
+Under the Waiver Agreement, GSV Asset Management also waived its base management fee on any cash balances for the period from February 1, 2018 to the maturity on September 15, 2018 of our 5.25% Convertible Senior Notes due 2018, at which time we repaid the remaining outstanding aggregate principal amount of the 5.25% Convertible Senior Notes due 2018, including accrued but unpaid interest.
+As a result, as of and after September 15, 2018, we pay GSV Asset Management a 1.75% management fee on our cash balances.
+The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
+However, pursuant to the Waiver Agreement, certain high-water marks must be reached before any incentive fee is paid to GSV Asset Management under the Investment Advisory Agreement, and GSV Asset Management agreed to a one-time forfeiture of \$5.0 million of previously accrued but unpaid incentive fees.
+Our realized capital gains from each investment, expressed as a non-compounded annual rate of return on the cost of such investment since we initially acquired it, will be compared to a hurdle rate of 8.00% per year.
 We will only pay an incentive fee on any realized capital gains from an investment that exceeds the hurdle rate.
 We will pay GSV Asset Management an incentive fee with respect to our realized capital gains from each investment as follows: